rwoods1227/FantasyPayAndPlay/README.md

             let seasonStatsArr = res.data;
             sortJsonArray(seasonStatsArr, "PlayerID");
             seasonStatsArr.forEach(player => {
+* Player data is assembled into the Player model after the promiseArr has saved all of the intermediate data
+* Nested Promise Arrays used to secure data, and force all actions to complete and models to save in order
  //after assembling all data from 4 ApiCalls return Promise.all(promiseArr).then(() => {
           let promiseArr = [];